Azure/Virtual-Machine-Restore-Points/README.md

 You can create a VM using the VM Restore Point or create individual disks from the Disk Restore Point object.
 VM Restore Points are incremental where the first Restore Point stores a full copy of all the disk attached to the VM.
 For each successive restore point for a VM, only the incremental changes to your disks are backed up.
 To further reduce your costs, you can optionally exclude any disk when creating a restore point for your VM.

 ## Note
-The Vm Restore Point feature is currently in private preview and is not meant for production workloads.
+The VM Restore Point feature is currently in private preview and is not meant for production workloads.
 The feature is currently supported via ARM templates and REST APIs only.
 Other client tool support such as portal, CLI, SDKs, etc. will be coming later.

 ## Restrictions
 1. Only works with Managed disks.